EN | DE

 B I O G R A P H Y

-Elizabeth Pilon, 26, is a soubrette coloratura soprano working in Nordrhein-Westfalen, Germany.
+Elizabeth Pilon, 27, is a soubrette coloratura soprano working in Nordrhein-Westfalen, Germany.
 Since 2016, she has been a member of Theater Hagen where she has appeared as Seppl in The Cunning Little Vixen, Venus in Frau Luna, and Tatyana in Tschick, as well as in the opera chorus.
 In 2018, Elizabeth appeared as Meg Weathers in the European premiere of Everest by Joby Talbot.
 In the 2018-2019 season Elizabeth appeared as Pauline in Offenbach’s Pariser Leben, Biondella in Kiss Me, Kate, First Elf in Rusalka, and First Witch in Dido and Aeneas.
-In the 2019-2020 season, Elizabeth will return to the role of Meg Weathers in Everest, and perform as Chava in Fiddler on the Roof.
+In the 2020-2021 season, Elizabeth will perform as Raka in Die Blume von Hawaii and as Chava in Fiddler on the Roof

 Versatile as a performer, Elizabeth enjoys singing liturgical as well as operatic repertoire.
 Elizabeth has also performed as soprano soloist in Bach’s cantata “Jauchzet Gott in allen Landen“ (BWV 51), and Mozart’s Coronation Mass in churches in Dortmund and Cologne.